Topazstix/CompetitionTracker/documentation/General_Guidance.md

 ## Environment Configuration

-> Note: Docker is still a *WORK IN PROGRESS*.
-All environment commands shown to run in docker apply to local environment post-installation of miniconda3.
+~~> Note: Docker is still a *WORK IN PROGRESS*.
+All environment commands shown to run in docker apply to local environment post-installation of miniconda3.~~

+> **^ This shouldnt be required considering there is no necessary requirement for miniconda?
+Just use the default python3.11 install?**

 - Utilizing docker (continuumio/miniconda3)
     1. `docker pull continuumio/miniconda3`